Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape Problems with Transmission – Transmission Slipping and Jerking

-Ford Escape Problems: A slipping and jerking transmission is another common issue on the third-generation Ford Escape.
+Ford Escape Problems: Slipping and jerking transmission is another common issue in the third-generation Ford Escape.
 This problem is most common in early models (2013-2014) and is usually caused by clutch wear or solenoid damage to the transmission.

 If you experience this issue, you may notice your Escape slipping out of gear significantly when accelerating or climbing hills.
 You may also feel a jerking or shaking sensation when the transmission shifts.